ChipFlow/chipflow-lib/docs/chipflow-toml-guide.rst

 loc
 ----

-This is the physical location of the pad on your chosen pad-ring.
-How these are indexed varied by the pad ring.
+This is the physical location of the pad on your chosen pad ring.
+How these are indexed varies by the pad ring.

 silicon.power
 =============